+This description of Notes relates to the 10.250% senior notes due 2010 (the "Notes") of CCH II, LLC and CCH II Capital Corp.
 We refer to CCH II, LLC and CCH II Capital Corp., which are the co-obligors with respect to the Notes, as the Issuers, and we sometimes refer to them each as an "Issuer."
 We may also refer to CCH II, LLC as "CCH II."
 You can find the definitions of certain terms used in this description under "- Certain definitions."
 The definitions of terms set forth in this section "Description of Notes" shall apply in this section.

-The Notes will be issued on terms substantially identical to those of the original notes and vote together as a single class on any matter submitted to Noteholders, except that (i) the Notes and the \$1.6 billion of 10.250% notes issued on September 23, 2003 pursuant to the Indenture, dated as of September 23, 2003, among the Issuers and Wells Fargo Bank National Association, as trustee, as supplemented by a supplemental indenture, dated as of January 30, 2006 (as supplemented the "Indenture") will have a separate CUSIP number from the original notes and thus will not trade fungibly with the original notes.
-The Notes have been registered under the Securities Act of 1933 and, therefore, will not bear legends restricting their transfer.
-You will not be entitled to any exchange or registration rights with respect to the Notes and the Notes will not provide for additional interest in connection with registration defaults.
-For purposes of this description, except where the context otherwise requires, the term "Notes" shall refer collectively to the original notes, the Notes offered hereby and the other notes issued pursuant to the indenture.
+The Notes will be issued on terms substantially identical to those of the original notes and vote together as a single class on any matter submitted to Noteholders, except that (i) the Notes will initially be subject to certain restrictions on transfer as described herein (until a registered exchange offer for the Notes is consummated) and (ii) the Notes (and any notes issued in exchange therefor) will have a separate CUSIP number from the original notes and thus will not trade fungibly with the original notes.
+For purposes of this description, except where the context otherwise requires, the term "Notes" shall refer collectively to the original notes and the Notes offered hereby.